 The Amsterdam Exchange: Logo design and interior design

 We have been following The Amsterdam Exchange ever since we discovered this ambitious project in April, well before they opened their doors to the medical and recreational marijuana crowd.
 Since then, Jessica Mills (manager), Jewelz Hawkins (artist), Caleb Dykstra (graffiti artist) and Leah Hatcher (public relations), have been working day and night to make this dream a reality.

-According to Mills, the simple yet effective logo, is ‘designed by a freelance graphic designer.’
+According to Mills, the simple yet effective logo is ‘designed by a freelance graphic designer.’
+It would look brilliant on personalised t-shirts (see the Imprint website) and other branding materials as well, which is one of the most important qualities a logo must have.
 An “A” doubles as the first letter of the business name (Amsterdam) and the body of a windmill, which is iconic of the Dutch city.
 The letter “X” completes the windmill, and represents the second word of the business name (eXchange).
 Mills is especially happy and proud, they have a marijuana logo that doesn’t feature a cannabis leaf, which is very common among logos in this industry (yes, we are guilty!).
 This also follows the website designs that we buy this drug on.
 There are so many templates on SMAR7 Bundle Upsell that are tailor-made to suit this clientele.

 Mr. Hawkins is responsible for the beautiful Amsterdam themed murals inside ‘The Exchange.’
 Canals and bridges combined with an abstract flair, cover the walls in the smoke lounge on the first floor; while traditional canal houses wrap around and negotiate large mirrors, in the main room, on the 2nd floor.
 Street art and graffiti, which is common in urban areas of Amsterdam, accent the outside area.

 The Aloha Cannabis Club: Logo design